Rescue of Jessica McClure

-Jessica McClure Morales (born March 26, 1986; widely known as "Baby Jessica" in 1987) fell into a well in her aunt's backyard in Midland, Texas, on October 14, 1987, at the age of 18 months.
+On October 14, 1987, 18-month-old Jessica McClure Morales (born March 26, 1986), who would become known as "Baby Jessica", fell into a well in her aunt's backyard in Midland, Texas.
+This garnered national attention, with the big three television networks broadcasting McClure's rescue live.
+In 1989, ABC produced a television movie about the incident, entitled Everybody's Baby: The Rescue of Jessica McClure.

 Over the next 58 hours, rescuers worked to free her from the 8 in well casing, about 22 ft below grade.

-The story garnered worldwide attention.
-A 1989 ABC television movie was made about the events: Everybody's Baby: The Rescue of Jessica McClure.

 Rescue

 The incident occurred in Midland, Texas, where firemen and police developed a plan to drill a parallel shaft to the well where Jessica was lodged—and drill another horizontal cross-tunnel to rescue her.
 Enlisting the help of local oil drillers, officials hoped to free McClure quickly.
 But they then discovered that the well was surrounded by rock.
 The rescuers' jackhammers were also inadequate, as they were designed for downward rather than horizontal drilling.

 A mining engineer eventually arrived to help supervise and coordinate the rescue effort, and a relatively new technology, waterjet cutting, was used to cut through the rock.

 Forty-five hours after Jessica fell into the well, the adjacent shaft and cross-tunnel were complete.
-During the drilling, rescuers could hear Jessica singing "Winnie the Pooh."
+During the drilling, rescuers could hear Jessica singing "Winnie the Pooh".

 A roofing contractor, Ron Short, volunteered to go down the shaft.
 He had been born without collarbones and could collapse his shoulders to work in tight confines.
-The team considered his offer, but ultimately EMT/paramedic Robert O'Donnell was the one who descended the shaft, inching his way into the tunnel and wresting Jessica free from her position pinned inside the well with one leg above her forehead.
-O'Donnell then returned with Jessica to the parallel shaft, handing her off to fellow EMT Steve Forbes, who carried her up to safety before giving her to another firefighter who carried her to a waiting ambulance.
+The team considered his offer, but ultimately EMT/paramedic Robert O'Donnell was the one who descended the shaft, inching his way into the tunnel and freeing Jessica from her position inside the well.
+O'Donnell then returned with Jessica to the parallel shaft, handing her off to fellow EMT Steve Forbes, who carried her up to the surface and to a waiting ambulance.